stevendborrelli/stevendborrelli.github.com/_posts/2012-04-29-installing-hadoop-on-osx-lion.md

 ##Next Steps

-In the next couple of posts, I'll detail [setting up SSH keys](/2012/04/29/installing-hadoop-on-osx-lion).
+In the next post, I'll detail [setting up SSH keys](/2012/05/02/hadoop-osx-sshkey_setup/).
 Then we'll configure and run your new Hadoop installation.